rehlds/rehlds.github.io/docs/intro.md

 ReGameDLL_CS is a re-engineered version of the Counter-Strike GameDLL, providing server admins and modders with an enhanced, stable base for running Counter-Strike 1.6 and Condition Zero.
 It offers extended APIs, additional game settings, and improved security, enabling advanced modifications and enhanced control over server settings.

+### ReAPI

+ReAPI is a AMXModX module providing APIs for ReHLDS, ReGameDLL, and Metamod plugins (e.g., ReUnion, ReVoice).

 ## Why Choose ReHLDS Projects?

 The ReHLDS suite is intended for server administrators, modders, and developers who want more control, improved stability, and advanced customization options for their HLDS-based servers.
 With regular updates and contributions from dedicated developers, ReHLDS components are reliable, compatible, and ideal for maintaining high-performance servers for today’s gaming needs.